 Here are some model project ideas with detailed budget info:

-Click on the project names.
+Click on the page numbers.
 They will take a minute to come up.
 Worth waiting for.

 Build a hightunnel greenhouse for a school or community use (two pages, complete with detailed materials list).
 You can do it for under $3,000!

 Start a year-round community running/walking program for adults and kids. $3,000 will get you well on your way.
-Contact Road Runners of America.
+Contact Road Runner Clubs of America.

 Start a Master Gardener program in your community!
 WVU Extension can help you set up a program.
 People who are trained as master gardeners pledge to do community service, and they can help you do your project. * Page one * Page two